 With real photos out there, there’s a strong possibility the Pixel Watch is releasing soon.
 Confirming that, Google has just recently gotten Bluetooth certification for the Pixel Watch with the Bluetooth Special Interest Group (SIG), crossing that crucial hurdle.

 No matter how good the Pixel Watch is, Samsung and Apple remain a challenge to overcome.
 Both companies have leveraged synergy with their existing ecosystems, broad consumer mindshare, and carrier incentives to stand out from the pack.
 At the same time, Google’s acquisition of Fitbit allows it access to some of those same tools.
-For instance, where Fitbits were once bundled in as part of carrier deals, perhaps the Pixel Watch may be as well.
+For instance, where Fitbits were once bundled in as part of carrier deals, perhaps the

 “Google needs a robust smartwatch ecosystem for Android that isn’t tied to Samsung.
 A successful Pixel Watch would be unlikely to make much of a dent on Apple Watch sales in the short term and would likely cannibalize Fitbit sales.
 It’s worth doing anyway: Apple Watch serves as a sticky part of the iOS ecosystem that Google needs an answer for,” Avi Greengart at Techsponential told Digital Trends via email.